 Referral Routes for Safeguarding concerns related to Radicalisation and/or Extremism.

-Any member of staff with concerns about a young person's vulnerability to Showing sympathy for extremist causes extremism or risk of radicalisation should Glorifying violence make a clear written record of the Evidence of possessing or viewing illegal concerns they have heard or witnessed. extremist material/videos Advocating messages similar to extremist organisations Significant changes in behaviour, dress, social groups, interests or withdrawing Speak to the Designated Safeguarding from previous activities or friendships Lead (DSL) in school about the concerns The DSL should explore the concerns and context.
-Sources of information, friendship groups, interest, access to IT and other relevant information and protective factors.
-Low level concerns Imminent risk of Concerns either Imminent risk of managed by school require advice or harm to the and family following: harm to others additional support or young person or phone call to Police are not responding.
-Prevent Team for possible travel to to previous action or initial advice. areas of conflict cases where parents/family are: implicated Contact Police on 999.
-Contact Police Notify Police Prevent Action taken in Team by phone and Notify Police school to support submit referral form to 999 concern@lancashire.on npoliceuk
+Any member of staff with concerns about a young person's vulnerability to extremism or risk of radicalisation should make a clear written record of the concerns they have heard or witnessed.

+Advocating messages similar to extremist organisations

+Significant changes in behaviour, dress, social groups, interests or withdrawing

+The DSL should explore the concerns and context:

+Sources of information, friendship groups, interest, access to IT and other relevant information and protective factors from previous activities or friendships

+Low level concerns managed by school and family following phone call to Police Prevent Team for initial advice.

+Action taken in school to support child/young person.
+School safeguarding records maintained by DSL Concerns either require advice or additional support or are not responding to previous action or cases where parents/family are implicated

+Notify Police Prevent Team by phone and Submit referral form to Police at Imminent risk of harm to the young person or possible travel to areas of conflict

-Refer to CSC - Section
+Notify Police Prevent Team by phone and submit referral form to Police at concern@lancashire.pn npolice.uk Refer to CSC - Section 47 referral 0800 123 6720

-47 polestal

-Prevent Team by

-Submit referral
+Contact Police on 999.

+Imminent risk of harm to others

+Speak to the Designated Safeguarding

+Lead (DSL) in school about the concerns

-form to Police at
+Contact Police

-phone and

-by DSL.

-child/young

-person.
-School

-records maintained

-safeguarding